 We’d be lying if we pretended Primary School fundraising was simple and straightforward.
 We’ve been there and worn the t-shirt, and we know that in reality PTA members are usually strapped for time and funds, as well as juggling a million other commitments.
-So when it comes to fundraising activities, what you do needs to hit the spot, and fast.
+So when it comes to fundraising ideas and activities, what you do needs to hit the spot, and fast.

 But we also know that it doesn’t have to be a struggle.
 Primary School fundraising really can be the best fun you’ll have as a school parent or teacher, provided you have the right tools.
 To make sure you do, we’ve pulled together this fantastic guide with ideas and advice from genuine PTA veterans.
 We’ll help you to be both politician and friend, fierce negotiator and gentle persuader.
 Before you know it, you'll be driving polished campaigns, and raising more money for your school without breaking into a sweat.

 The eight steps to success